Overview

 The course provides the essential statistical and econometric techniques needed to conduct quantitative research in finance and economics.

-This combination of econometric theory and application will enable you to understand and interpret empirical findings in a range of financial markets, including reading of empirical academic literature and critical assessment econometric applications undertaken by industry practitioners.
+This combination of econometric theory and application will enable students to understand and interpret empirical findings in a range of financial markets, including reading of empirical academic literature and critical assessment econometric applications undertaken by industry practitioners.

 Stochastic Modelling Methods in Finance

 The module provides the necessary mathematical tools on which the entire programme is based.
+Specifically, the module offers a rigorous introduction to Brownian motions and stochastic calculus.

 Applied Research Tools